Cosmetic Bonding Can Address Minor Aesthetic Imperfections

 Bonded Composite Veneers

-Composite is a very versitile material that comes in many shades, levels of translucency, and viscosities.
-An artisitc dentist can employ these various types of composite in layers to create lifelike replicas of natural teeth.
-A smile can be transformed by having this technique applied to their front teeth.
-Many patients who wish to have a nice smile but don’t have the financial resources to have porcelain veneers done will opt for bonded composite veneers.
+Composite is a versatile material that comes in many shades, levels of translucency, and viscosities.
+An artistic dentist can employ these various types of composite in layers to create lifelike replicas of natural teeth.
+This advanced technique is typically less expensive compared to other cosmetic treatments.
+For this reason, composite bonding may be an excellent alternative solution for individuals considering porcelain veneers.

 Maintenance of Dental Bonding

-- Cut down on coffee, tea, red wine and tobacco products.
+- Reduce your intake of coffee, tea, red wine, and tobacco products.

 - To prevent or minimize stains, brush your teeth often and have them cleaned regularly by a dental hygienist.